japila-books/spark-structured-streaming-internals/docs/MicroBatchExecution.md

 Using Source [source] from DataSourceV1 named '[sourceName]' [dataSourceV1]
 ```

-For every <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> logical operator with a [MicroBatchReadSupport](MicroBatchReadSupport.md) data source (which is not on the list of <<spark-sql-streaming-properties.md#spark.sql.streaming.disabledV2MicroBatchReaders, spark.sql.streaming.disabledV2MicroBatchReaders>>), `logicalPlan` tries to replace it with the [StreamingExecutionRelation](StreamingExecutionRelation.md) that was used earlier for the same `StreamingRelationV2` (if used multiple times in the plan) or creates a new one.
-While creating a new `StreamingExecutionRelation`, `logicalPlan` requests the `MicroBatchReadSupport` to [create a MicroBatchReader](MicroBatchReadSupport.md#createMicroBatchReader) with the metadata path as `sources/uniqueID` directory in the [checkpoint root directory](StreamExecution.md#resolvedCheckpointRoot). `logicalPlan` prints out the following INFO message to the logs:
+For every <<spark-sql-streaming-StreamingRelationV2.md#, StreamingRelationV2>> logical operator with a [MicroBatchStream](MicroBatchStream.md) data source (which is not on the list of <<spark-sql-streaming-properties.md#spark.sql.streaming.disabledV2MicroBatchReaders, spark.sql.streaming.disabledV2MicroBatchReaders>>), `logicalPlan` tries to replace it with the [StreamingExecutionRelation](StreamingExecutionRelation.md) that was used earlier for the same `StreamingRelationV2` (if used multiple times in the plan) or creates a new one.
+While creating a new `StreamingExecutionRelation`, `logicalPlan` requests the `MicroBatchStream` to [create a MicroBatchStream](MicroBatchStream.md#createMicroBatchReader) with the metadata path as `sources/uniqueID` directory in the [checkpoint root directory](StreamExecution.md#resolvedCheckpointRoot). `logicalPlan` prints out the following INFO message to the logs:

 ```text
 Using MicroBatchReader [reader] from DataSourceV2 named '[sourceName]' [dataSourceV2]